THE REALITY BEHIND (SOME) AUDITIONS

 International Business Times has an article where Nikki DeLoach is interviewed about the Two Turtle Doves.
 It was in reading this article that we discovered they weren't just words in an audition, but pages from someone's real life...from Sarah Montana's life.

-We had no idea Michaela would be a part of recreating a dialogue that took place between Sarah Montana and her little brother after their mother was murdered in their home.
+Michaela had no idea she would be a part of recreating a dialogue in Sarah’s life.

 Her TEDTalk on forgiveness is one for everyone to watch.